MolMIM Endpoints#

 - Generate novel molecules (optionally while optimizing against a certain property).
 This method generates new optimized molecules if CMA-ES-guided sampling is enabled.

-Below, we provide example notebooks that demonstrate how each of these endpoints might be used in a drug discovery context.
+Below, we provide example notebooks that demonstrate how each of these endpoints could be used in a drug discovery context.

 Using MolMIM Embeddings to Cluster Molecules - Use MolMIM’s